alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 1. Navigate to `C:/Scripts/`

 2. Open `Active_Directory_Configuration.ps1` in a file editor.
-Then edit the following lines to use the custom domain name created earlier and save the file:
+Then edit the following lines to use the custom domain name created earlier and save the file.
+The `$domainou` should be your custom domain split into parts separated by dots, with each of the parts included in the `$domainou` as comma-separated parts in the format `DC=<domain-part>`.

     - $domainou = "DC=TESTB,DC=DSGROUPDEV,DC=CO,DC=UK"
     - $domain = "TESTB.DSGROUPDEV.CO.UK"